Anishka0107/Wunner/README.md

 1. `cd Wunner` from where you cloned/downloaded it

-2. a> requirements: boost, boost regex, wget and cmake
+2. a> requirements: boost, wget and cmake
 2. b> use cmake for generating binary
 eg commands-> `mkdir -p build && cd build && cmake .. && make`